thejsj/colabExercises/README.md

 		python imageResize.py --height 200 --width 200 --resize

-If both, heigh AND width are provided without the --crop flag, the images will be resized to that specifid height and width, cropping everything else.
+If both, height AND width are provided without the --crop flag, the images will be resized to that specified height and width, cropping everything else.
 Example command:

 	python imageResize.py --height 200 --width 200 --crop --resize